 The Mercator Institute for Literacy and Language Education (hereafter referred to as Mercator Institute) takes the protection of your personal data very seriously.
 We want you to know when we store which data and how we use it when you visit the website of the Mercator Institute.
-Personal data are collected on the central web server of the Institute (www.mercator-institut-sprachfoerderung.de) only to the necessary extent.
+Personal data is collected on the web server of Hetzner Online GmbH (www.mercator-institut-sprachfoerderung.de) only to the extent necessary.
 Under no circumstances will the data collected be sold or passed on to third parties for any reason.

 The following statement in accordance with Chapter 13 of the General Data Protection Regulation (GDPR) gives you an overview of how we guarantee this protection and what kinds of data are collected for what purposes.